SalesforceSFDC/Apex-Patterns/README.md

 ## List
 You can add elements to a list when creating the list, or after creating the list by calling the add() method.
+* lists don’t require you to determine ahead of time how many elements you need to allocate.
+* You can add elements to a list when creating the list, or after creating the list by calling the add() method.
+* List elements can be read by specifying an index between square brackets
+* you can use the get() method to read a list element.
 * Create a list and add elements to it:
 ```apex
 List<String> colors = new List<String> {'red', 'blue'};